eppeque/tasks/README.md

 ## Firebase

 This app uses Firebase for auth and database (Cloud Firestore).
-To integrate your Firebase project to this Flutter app download the `google-services.json` file which is available while the adding of an app on Firebase Console.
+To integrate your Firebase project to this Flutter app download the `google-services.json` file which is available while the adding of an app on the Firebase Console and put in the `android/app` folder.
+More infos in the [Firebase documentation](https://firebase.google.com/docs/flutter/setup).

 ## Signing the app